 Catherine has worked in the charity sector since 2000, with her fundraising experience spanning senior strategic and operational planning roles in a number of large and small charities.

-A former member of The Prince’s Charities fundraising advisory group, Catherine joined Muscular Dystrophy UK in August 2016 as Director of Development and was appointed Interim CEO in September 2018.
+A former member of The Prince’s Charities fundraising advisory group, Catherine joined Muscular Dystrophy UK in August 2016 as Director of Development and was appointed CEO in December 2018.

 We know that every day counts, and only by working together can we accelerate treatments for people with muscle wasting conditions.
 I am proud to lead our team to deliver faster access to treatments, drive change for better care, and support to enable individuals and their families to stay active, independent and connected.
 Thank you to everyone who supports us as donors, supporters and volunteers who make every day count.

 Jenny joined Muscular Dystrophy UK in January 2014, having worked in the charitable sector for 20 years.
 As Finance Director, she is responsible for leading and advising on finance and IT strategies, ensuring they support our overall objectives.

 A fellow of the ACCA, Jenny has a Post Grad Diploma in Public Leadership and Management (Warwick University).